 Coffee and Other Horrible Sins

 It’s funny how the little decisions we make about right and wrong can affect generations to come.
-(Think about those poor Christians who wouldn’t have a place to sit, drink a hot beverage, and write their articles on the evils of yoga pants had Clement thought coffee was disgusting.)
+(Think about those poor Christians who wouldn’t have a place to sit, drink a hot beverage, and write their articles on the evils of rock music and yoga pants had Clement thought coffee was disgusting.)